doocs/leetcode/solution/1600-1699/1633.Percentage of Users Attended a Contest/README_EN.md

 | user_id     | int     |
 | user_name   | varchar |
 +-------------+---------+
-user_id is the primary key for this table.
+user_id is the primary key (column with unique values) for this table.
 Each row of this table contains the name and the id of a user.
 </pre>